What is medical Acupuncture?

 Medical acupuncture, or dry needling, can relieve pain, decrease inflammation and relax muscles.
 Medical acupuncture is mainly used to treat musculo-skeletal pain, including tight knotted muscles, often called “trigger points”.
 It enables access to deeper tissues that may be difficult or too painful to massage.
 Acupuncture is recommended by the National Institute for Health and Care Excellence (NICE) for tension type headaches.

 Medical acupuncture is a form of therapy in which needles are inserted into specific points on the body to encourage healing and pain relief.
 These points can be tender areas in muscles or specific sites that stimulate nerves in the skin or muscle.
 Medical acupuncture is an adaptation of Chinese acupuncture drawing upon a modern understanding of human anatomy and physiology to bring about changes in the nervous and musculoskeletal system.

-It is believed that stimulating acupuncture points can have the following effects:
+It is believed that stimulating acupuncture points can:

 Here at Wimborne Osteopathic Clinic, we practise medical acupuncture alongside osteopathy.
-We find it particularly useful in the following circumstances:
+We find it particularly useful for the temporary relief of:

 People are often unsure about the insertion of needles but, more often than not, find it far less painful than anticipated and often don’t feel the insertion.
 This is because the needles are so fine – much finer than the needles used to give injections.